Peavepuf/Weather-Station-PicoW-Thingspeak/README.md

    - ADS1115 for analog-to-digital conversion
 5. **Execution:** Run the script on your microcontroller to start gathering meteorological data.

-## Contribution Guidelines
-Contributions to this project are greatly appreciated.
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your changes (`git checkout -b feature/YourFeature`).
-3. Commit your modifications (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

 ## Credits
 This project is developed and maintained by Peavepuf.